dof-dss/architecture-blog/source/blog/2020-02-03-ea-team-engages-with-industry.html.markdown

 A breakout session was run in which participants split into 3 groups to discuss and then report back on:

 1. The EA Team's proposed architecture portal and catalogue
-2. Supplier experience with the Analytics
+2. Supplier experience with the NICS
 3. The potential benefits of an Enterprise Architecture approach

 ### Feedback